YuriKun11/Windows-System-Configuration-Guide/README.md

 # Windows System Configuration Guide

 This repository contains step-by-step guides for configuring and managing Windows systems.
-Whether you're looking to block specific domains using the firewall or disable Windows updates permanently, this guide has you covered.
+Whether you're looking to block specific domains using the firewall or disable Windows updates permanently, and installing essential software, this guide has you covered.

 ## Blocking Domain using Firewall